bnfour/polybar/README.md

 # Polybar _fork_
-This is a fork that replaces some hardcoded formatting with other hardcoded formatting I see more fit for my personal setups.
+This is a fork of [Polybar](https://github.com/polybar/polybar) that replaces some hardcoded formatting with other hardcoded formatting I see more fit for my personal setups.

+No releases for now(?), just use the [compiling guide from the original repo](https://github.com/polybar/polybar/wiki/Compiling).

+## Changes from upstream
+Mostly formatting changes to make more compact output.
+### Formatting
+#### Unit spacing
+Removed hardcoded spaces between value and unit:
+- for file size (only concerns my for memory module)
+- for network speed
+#### Value formatting
+Changed default `.2f` formatting for battery power consumption to `.0f` ("1.23" -> "1")

+### Identification
+This forks reports `+bnfork` as a feature on `--version` command.

+## Repo structure
+`bn/trunk` is the main branch for the changes. `master` is the source of the upstream code when a new release is published.

 ## TODOs
-- Actually list changes
 - Get this on copr?

-# Original readme contents below
+# Original readme contents for polybar
+<details><summary>Collapsed for that minimalistic feel</summary>
 <p align="center">
   <img src="doc/_static/banner.png#gh-light-mode-only" alt="Polybar">
   <img src="doc/_static/banner-dark-mode.png#gh-dark-mode-only" alt="Polybar">